Lenell John-Lewis

 He began his career with non-league side Grantham Town before later turning professional with Lincoln City.
 He later took in spells with Bury, Grimsby Town, Newport County, Shrewsbury Town and Hereford.
+Due to the similarity of his name to that of a retail store, fans dedicated him a chant.

 Career

 Grantham Town

 John-Lewis started his career with Grantham Town.
 After going on trial for Middlesbrough, and being linked with Cardiff City, he joined Lincoln City where he was awarded a scholarship.

 Lincoln City

 He made his Lincoln debut in the FA Cup against Port Vale on 11 November 2006.
 He scored his first goal in his second league appearance, against Stockport County on 4 December 2007.
 On 26 December 2007, John-Lewis scored an equaliser in the 51st minute, smashing the ball home off the bar into the top corner in the 2–1 defeat at Bradford City.

 On 7 May 2010 John-Lewis was placed on the transfer list by Lincoln City manager Chris Sutton.
 Two weeks later, he departed the club by mutual consent.